-Every once in a while, you will have someone who is ready to buy from you or work with you right from the start, but you’re chances of this happening are slim.
-It’s important to learn to recognize the difference between ready to go buyers and buyers who need more time.
+On occasion, you will have someone who is ready to buy from you or work with you right from the start, but they are the exception, not the rule.
+It’s important to learn to recognize the difference between ready-to-go buyers and buyers you need to nurture.

 Let Them Know You Are There for Them

 Once someone connects with you, simply thank them for connecting.
 Do not reach out with an immediate sales pitch.
 That will likely cause them to disconnect from you or, at a minimum, cause them to ignore further messages from you.

 Become a resource for your prospect.
 Share an article, answer questions or offer to introduce them to others in your network.
 Once in a while, someone will be interested in your services or product right away and will be ready to purchase.
 More often than not, you will need to build trust before they decide to buy.

 After you have demonstrated that you are more than just another LinkedIn sales pitch, you should ask for a phone call.
 This call is designed for you to get to know your prospect, understand their needs, and see how you can be a better resource for them.
 This can lead directly to a sale; however, it will likely be just the beginning of the dialog with this prospect.

 If your prospect has not agreed to a sale, you’ll want to wait about a week or two before reaching back out to them.
 And even that next message may not be enough.
 If that’s the case, you’ll want to wait for yet another week or two before you send a follow-up message.
 That message may be asking for another call or just providing some value to build a better connection with them.